 Gorgippia Museum, Archaeological museum in Anapa, Russia

-The site holds remains of Gorgippia, a major port city of the Bosporan Kingdom founded by Greek settlers in the 4th century BC and destroyed in 240 AD.
-After this destruction the city was not rebuilt, which allows you to study the layers of a single period without later changes.
+The site holds the remains of Gorgippia, a major port of the Bosporan Kingdom founded by Greek settlers in the 4th century BC and destroyed around 240 AD.
+Because the city was never rebuilt, the layers of that single period remain undisturbed, with no later construction on top.

-The collection displays everyday objects like jewelry, pottery, and tools that reveal how people lived and traded along the Black Sea coast.
-Tombstones and other items scattered throughout also tell you about the social ties and trade connections that linked this ancient port to other regions.
+The collection shows everyday objects like jewelry, pottery, and tools that reveal how people lived and traded along the Black Sea coast.
+Tombstones and other items scattered across the site also speak to the social ties that linked this ancient port to other regions.

 The community of curious travelers